What Is Physical Therapy Billing?

 Issue: Limits therapeutic exercise (97110) and manual therapy (97140) to a combined maximum of 4 units per session on many plans, denying additional units regardless of documented treatment time

-Our approach: We verify Cigna plan-specific unit limits before treatment planning and structure billing to maximize reimbursement within per-session caps
+Our approach: We verify Cigna plan-specific unit limits before treatment planning and structure billing to raise reimbursement within per-session caps

 BCBS